nelmio/NelmioApiDocBundle/Resources/doc/index.rst

 ==================

-The **NelmioApiDocBundle** bundle allows you to generate documentation in the OpenAPI (Swagger) format and provides a sandbox to interactively experiment with the API.
+The **NelmioApiDocBundle** bundle allows you to generate documentation in the OpenAPI version 2 (Swagger) format and provides a sandbox to interactively experiment with the API.

 What's supported?
 -----------------